micheldearaujo/NoSQLSentimentAnalysis/README.md

 and does not suffer from duplicated records of the restaurant data.
 Besides, it corrects the problem of the schema 2 by not having to large arrays sizes.

-However, as the size of this dataset will be only a small smaple of the whole restaurants in Brazil, it will be kept simple and choose the schema I for simplicity.
+However, as the size of this dataset will be only a small sample of the whole restaurants in Brazil, it will be kept simple and choose the schema I for simplicity.

-Please refer to the [multiple_restaurants_scraper.py](https://github.com/micheldearaujo/NoSQLSentimentAnalysis/blob/main/multiple_restaurants_scraper.py) to view the code in depth.
+Please refer to the [multiple_restaurants_scraper.py](https://github.com/micheldearaujo/NoSQLSentimentAnalysis/blob/main/src/multiple_restaurants_scraper.py) to view the code in depth.

-Later after gathering 30745 reviews of 40 restaurants it was realized that was forgotten a important information, the reviews score.
-So it was went back and scraped the missing data and completed the schema, as can be seen bellow.
+Later after gathering 30745 reviews of 40 restaurants we realized that was forgotten valuable information, the reviews score.
+So we went back and scraped the missing data and completed the schema, as can be seen bellow.

     {
         "_id": ObjectID(),